ricardohuang81/google-analytics-performance/README.md

+# Google Analytics Performance tags outlined in console

-# Measuring Critical Performance Metrics with Google Analytics
+## Measuring Critical Performance Metrics with Google Analytics

 These are the resource files needed for the [Measuring Critical Performance Metrics with Google Analytics](https://codelabs.developers.google.com/codelabs/performance-analytics/) code lab from Google.